 Guelph Lake Camping

 All camping is organized by Guelph Lake Conservation Area staff.
 Click here for a brochure that includes a map of the park.
 Two types of campsites are offered over the weekend:

 - Festival Field Camping: These are sites created in the fields along Hall Road (see map link above) specifically for the festival weekend.
 Permits for festival field campsites are good for the entire Hillside weekend (Thursday at 9am to Monday at noon).
-You can fit 6 people to a site, and are allowed one vehicle.
-These sites are also located in Guelph Lake Conservation Area and there is a shuttle bus that will take you to the festival.
-Festival Field Camping has a special section that is quiet and ideal for young families or those who like their rest.
-You can request to be placed there when you arrive.
-You can book your festival field campsite in person at the Guelph Lake Conservation Area in the months leading up to the festival.
+You are allowed up to 6 people and one vehicle to a site.
+You can pre-book your festival field campsite (in person or online) but it is not necessary.
 There are a large number of Festival Field Camping sites available and so there will be sites available to purchase upon arrival at the festival.

 Q: How big are Festival Field Camping sites?